 Before I embarked upon my Peru adventure with On The Go Tours I was racked with indecision about what footwear is suitable for the Lares Trek.
 After reading every blog I could find and now having completed the Lares Trek, I thought I’d throw in my two pennies!

 I opted to wear mid height walking boots (North Face Women’s Syncline GTX to be precise, perhaps they’ll pay me for sponsorship now!) which were very comfortable.
 I recommend that you wear boots to protect your ankles.
-The terrain on the Lares Trek is rough, lots of loose rocks and very steep hills.
-Going downhill it is often very slippy so you must have boots with a good grip.
+The terrain on the Lares Trek is rough – lots of loose rocks and very steep hills.
+Going downhill it is often very slippery so you must have boots with a good grip on the sole.
 Also if you’re travelling in rainy season make sure they’re waterproof.
-However, there were other people in my group with walking trainers who coped fine, so I guess it depends on what is most comfortable for you.
-Just make sure you wear them in before the trek.
+Pack thick socks as well, not only to keep your feet nice and warm but to also act as padding between your skin and the inside of your boot to save it rubbing.